Quickstart#

 Both will return an astropy.fits.HDUList, with a file format similar to the official mission products.

-Obtain a lower time resolution TPF#
+Obtain a time-coadded TPF#

+TESS data can be coadded in time to increase signal to noise at the expense of time resolution.
 You can obtain a lower time resolution by either passing in a frame_bin parameter, which will downsample the resultant TPF,

 from tesscube import TESSCube